 - the use of new media to reduce sectarian tensions and promote better community relations in divided societies such as Northern Ireland

 - Anas Alsuhaibani

 I am investigating the role of social media in supporting international students transition to study in the UK.

-- Penny CS Andrews
+- Phoenix Penny Andrews

 I am researching the control of workflows and data flows in institutional repositories and academic social networks, with further interests in internet culture, the quantification of work and digital research methods.

 I am researching the use of social media images to better understand Food Safety Cultures.

 I am researching the opportunity and principles for research digital libraries to engage the High Energy Physics community in Open Science practices.